-Aboriginal and Torres Strait Islander students can access different scholarships and financial supports through the government and the University.
+To assist with the cost of accommodation, Aboriginal and Torres Strait Islander students can access financial support through the University and government.

 Taylah from Yidinji Country